RitujaPawas/Hardhat-Head-detection/README.md

 file: data/tf_label_map.pbtxt

 Download the model and the model's configuration file for training.

 Edit the configuration file based on the dataset.

 Train, export and test the model:
 file: training_on_images.ipynb

+#model under training using Colab GPU, disconnected after a while, completing only 2/3rd of the training.
+Sill, it worked pretty well on new images.
+I will be retraining the model in due time and upload accordingly.